-Artemis expertise was called in to help clients save a majestic Oak tree suffering from infection.
+Artemis expertise was called in to help clients in Beaconsfield save a majestic Oak tree suffering from infection.
 The Oak, around 14m tall and estimated to be 180 years old, had several young and old fungal brackets on the lower section of its trunk indicating internal decay.

 The homeowners saw themselves as custodians of the stately tree and were keen to try preserve it if at all possible.

 Our consultant initially went to assess the infection and advise on possible courses of action.
 He identified the fungi as Eiffel Tower bracket fungus (Pseudoinotus dryadeus) and used our Resistograph microdrill to assess the extent of wood decay in the trunk.